Understanding Skeeter Syndrome: Symptoms, Treatment and Prevention

 Environmental Control

-Eliminate standing water around your home, as it can serve as breeding grounds for mosquitoes.
+Eliminate standing water around your home, as it can serve as a breeding ground for mosquitoes.
 Regularly empty and clean items that hold water such as birdbaths, flowerpot saucers, and trash containers.

 By adhering to these preventive measures, you can significantly reduce your risk of developing Skeeter Syndrome.
 Remember, prevention is often the best treatment.